awsdocs/aws-systems-manager-user-guide/doc_source/features.md

 ------
 #### [ Session Manager ]

 Use [Session Manager](session-manager.md), a capability of AWS Systems Manager, to manage your Amazon Elastic Compute Cloud \(Amazon EC2\) instances through an interactive one\-click browser\-based shell or through the AWS CLI\.
-Session Manager provides secure and auditable instance management without the need to open inbound ports, maintain bastion hosts, or manage SSH keys\.
+Session Manager provides secure and auditable instance management without needing to open inbound ports, maintain bastion hosts, or manage SSH keys\.
 Session Manager also makes it easy to comply with corporate policies that require controlled access to instances, strict security practices, and fully auditable logs with instance access details, while still providing end users with simple one\-click cross\-platform access to your EC2 instances\.

 ------
 #### [ Run Command ]